AESPS/operative-agent/README.md

 *Operative is your AI teammate that doesn't sleep, forget, or ghost you mid-debug.*
 *A helpful tool that makes CTF challenges a bit less painful fr fr.* 🔥

-** Added more guardrailes and instructions, beware of auto-execute flag
+** Added more guardrails and instructions, beware of auto-execute flag

 [Features](#-features) • [Installation](#-installation) • [Usage](#-usage) • [Tools](#-agent-managed-toolset) • [Examples](#-attack-chain-examples)